anaswar04/Drone_Simulation/README.md

 You can also download the latest version from the official site: https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html

-## 3. How to Install the required SOftares
+## 3. Installing the required Softwares
 To installing Ardupilot SITL:

 [Downloading the Code / Using Git — Dev  documentation](https://ardupilot.org/dev/docs/where-to-get-the-code.html)